Community invited to free severe weather training on March 13 on KU campus

 Douglas County experiences an increased risk of severe weather in the spring, including damaging winds, large hail, flooding and tornadoes.
 “Preparedness is the key to staying safe during severe weather events.
 By taking the necessary steps and staying informed, we can protect ourselves, our families and our communities,” Emergency Management Deputy Director John Stipetich said.

-At 11 a.m.
-Wednesday, March 5, Emergency Management staff will participate in a statewide tornado drill by activating and testing the outdoor warning sirens.
+At noon Monday, March 10, Emergency Management staff will activate and test the outdoor warning sirens.
 Douglas County residents and businesses are encouraged to use the event to test their emergency plans.

 Stipetich said it’s important for Douglas County residents to have multiple methods of receiving severe weather alerts and other vital information.
 One method is to sign up for emergency alerts through the Northeast Kansas Regional Notification System at dgcoks.gov/emalerts.
 This system will provide notifications by text message, email or phone call and there is no cost.